 With that in mind however, nothing stands still for very long, especially with technology innovation.
 The delineation between categories, as with any maturing market continues to evolve and high degrees of fragmentation, often lead by Open Source committers is often juxtaposed with the evolution of existing adopted technologies.
 SQL is a good example of this where the traditional the landscape of SQL, NoSQL, NewSQL and serverless solutions like AWS Athena start to blur the lines between what is ‘big’ and what is just ‘data’.
 One thing is for sure, we have come a long way in a short space of time and ‘Big Data’ is much more that on-premises Hadoop.

-Unravel: What role will AI and automation, and capabilities like AIOps, play in big data in the coming year?
+Unravel: What role will AI and automation, and capabilities like AIOps, play in the modern data stack in the coming year?

 TA: Technologies like Spark, Hive and Kafka, are very complex under the hood, and when an application fails, it requires a specialist with a unique skill set to comb through massive amounts of data and determine the cause and solution.
 Data Operations frameworks need to mature to permit separation of roles rather than relying on a single Data engineer to solve all of the problems.
 Self-service for the applications owners will relieve part of this bottleneck but fully operationalizing a growing number of production data pipelines will require a different approach that relies heavily on Machine Learning and Artificial Intelligence.